Self-contact in a buckled elastica: Introduction

 Our analysis reveals a curious fact that no matter how high the compressive load becomes, the points of contacts never transition into line contact.
-Such transitions are fairly common when slender rods are in contact with self \cite{flahertykeller1973,coleman2000,chamekh2009}, and with external objects \cite{domokos1997,plaut1999,pocheau2004,chenli2007,huynen2016,grandgeorge2021,singh2022}.
-We present a limited theoretical argument showing that point contacts in symmetric configurations of odd modes can never transition into line contact.
+Such transitions are fairly common when slender rods are in contact with self~\cite{flaherty1972,coleman2000,chamekh2009}, and with external objects \cite{domokos1997,plaut1999,pocheau2004,chenli2007,huynen2016,grandgeorge2021,singh2022}.
+We present a limited theoretical argument showing that point contacts in symmetric configurations of odd modes can never transition into line contacts.
 For even modes, we present numerical evidence supporting the same conclusion.

 The particular problem and the associated formalism may be applicable to several scenarios that entail the self-contact of elasticae.
 Self-contact appears in problems ranging from the self-encapsulation of elastic rods \cite{bosi2015} to the snapping of beams \cite{chenlee2021,plaut2008}.
 Snapping of a fixed-fixed beam, when the relative angle between the two ends are continuously varied, may also result in self-contact for certain pairs of end angles and distances between the two ends \cite{chenlee2021-2}.
 These phenomena may be of relevance to MEMS devices \cite{zhang2015,maurini2007,krylov2008}.
-The current study could also be of relevance to the optimal packing of deployable antennas for space applications, where estimations of the stored strain energy, and safe ways to deploy them in space without violent expulsion, are of crucial importance \cite{arya2015}.
 Other areas in which self-contact is relevant include the supercoiling of DNA \cite{coleman2000,shihearst1994}, and the buckling of pressurized tubes aimed at understanding the mechanics of arterial collapse \cite{flaherty1972,han2012}.